Alfresco/example-process-application/README.md

 # example-process-application

-_Example Process Application_ for AAE with examples to build custom images:
+_Example Process Application_ for AAE

-* example-process-runtime-bundle-service with process definitions
-* example-form-service with form definitions
-* example-dmn-runtime-service with DMN definitions
-* example-script-runtime-service with script definitions
+`example-application-project` builds an application image containing an example of a project that includes processes, forms, decision tables etc.

+The image will be used by the application helm chart to populate the volume with the project data.